Walla Walla, Washington: In popular culture

+Walla Walla is humorously mentioned in the Pogo comic strip in an alternate lyrical version of "Deck the Halls", a traditional Christmas carol.

+Walla Walla is the location of the treasure in Cash and Carry, a short film starring The Three Stooges.

+In the Looney Tunes short Transylvania 6-5000, "Walla Walla, Washington" is a magic word that can transform Count Bloodcount.
+Walla Walla is also the hometown of several fictional companies in other Looney Tunes shorts, including A Mouse Divided ("Little Giant Vacuum Cleaner Company"), The High and the Flighty ("Ace Novelty Company"), Heir-Conditioned ("Hi-Ho Silver Cleaner Company") and This Is a Life? ("Wishy Washy Washing Machine Company").

+"Walla Walla" was also a nickname for the right-field wall at the Kingdome, when the Seattle Mariners played there.

+The fictional "Walla Walla Washington Zoo" is the setting for the Eddie Bull segment on the HBO Family show Crashbox.

+Walla Walla is notable as the home of the LaQuinta Inn where comedian Mike Birbiglia sleepwalked out of a second story window.
+He references the event in his film Sleepwalk with Me as well as in standup sets and talk shows.

+California based punk band The Offspring mentioned Walla Walla in their song of the same name on their 1998 album Americana.

 Sister cities

 In 1972, Walla Walla established a sister city relationship with Sasayama (now named Tamba-Sasayama), Japan.
 The two cities have since named roads after their counterpart sister city.
 Walla Walla has also hosted exchange students from Tamba-Sasayama since 1994 for a two-week home-stay experience.
 Yearlong high school student exchanges between the cities have occurred several times in the past.
-Cultural/art exchanges involving music, dance, and various art mediums have also occurred.
+Cultural and art exchanges involving music, dance, and various art mediums have also occurred.
 The Walla Walla Sister City Committee has been the recipient of the Washington State Sister City Association Peace Prize in 2011 and 2014 for their involvement in promoting peace, cultural understanding and friendship.